RaineyMisty/katsuo-ropebound/README.md

 Multiplayer - connect to a host client and both client and server can send and receive packages on both ends.

 maps - 1st map platforms, moving platform, sidewall collision.
-Players can land on or hit the side of each of these objects and it should have hit detection such that players will not go through these objects.
+Players can land on or hit the side of each of these objects and it should have hit detection such that players will not go through these objects these will be 2 vertical screens, defined as being unable to see anythin from the previous screen.

 rope implementation - rope physics slack, The rope implementation displays similar real world rope physics in terms of visual aesthetics, meaning the rope will be tight when farther away and grow loose when near.